praba-de/SQL-Data-Warehouse-Project/README.md

-# Data Engineering : Data Warehouse & Analytics Project
+# Data Warehouse & Analytics Project

 Welcome to the **Data Warehouse and Analytics Project** repository !!